Ethereum-ERD/dev-upgradeable/README.md

 The system is owned and governance by the community.
 Once deployed, it is fully automated, decentralized and all parameters control privileges over the system hold by the community.

 The six main contracts - `BorrowerOperations.sol`, `TroveManager.sol`, `CollateralManager.sol`, `TroveManagerLiquidations.sol`, `TroveManagerRedemptions.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
-Together they control Trove state updates and movements of Ether/LSDs and EUSD tokens around the system.
+Together they control Trove state updates and movements of Ether/LSDs and USDE tokens around the system.

 ### Core Smart Contracts